OutSystems/docs-odc/src/eap/architecture/networking.md

 The following is an overview of the cloud technologies that Project Neo uses for networking and network security.

-### CDN
+### CDN (Content Delivery Network)

-A globally distributed set of servers, Content Delivery Network (CDN) ensures a low network latency for routing requests.
-The CDN verifies the public key certificate attached to the request, `outsystems.dev` for the Platform and `outsystems.app` for the Runtime.
+A CDN is a globally distributed set of servers that ensures a low network latency for routing requests.
+The CDN verifies the public key certificate attached to the request, `outsystems.dev` for the Platform and `outsystems.app` or the [custom domain](../custom-domains.md) being used for the Runtime.

+The CDN verifies the public key certificate attached to the request.
+The Platform certificate is `outsystems.dev` and the Runtime certificate is `outsystems.app` or the [custom domain](../custom-domains.md).

-#### WAF
+#### WAF (Web Application Firewall)

-The Web Application Firewall (WAF) runs on the CDN and protects the Platform and the Runtime against common web exploits and bots.
+The WAF runs on the CDN and protects the Platform and the Runtime against common web exploits and bots.
 It has policies in place to protect against:

 * Known malicious accesses or patterns.
 * Denial-of-Service (DoS) and Distributed-Denial-of-Service (DDoS) attacks.